 7.1.2.
 Especially designed or prepared systems for the conversion of UO3 to UF6

-Conversion of $UO_3$ to $UF_6$ can be performed directly by fluorination.
-The process requires a source of fluorine gas or chlorine trifluoride.
+Conversion of UO_3 to UF_6 can be performed directly by fluorination.
+The process requires a source of F_2 or ClF_3 .

 7.1.3.
 Especially designed or prepared systems for the conversion of UO3 to UO2